A MAGICAL PLACE

 In subsequent years, there were many paintings for other churches in the province but, in Bergamo itself, Zucco painted for the Church of Santa Maria delle Grazie, the Basilica di Santa Maria Maggiore and the Monastero di Astino.

 For his own local church, Sant’Alessandro in Colonna in Via Sant’Alessandro, which is named after Bergamo’s patron saint and was near where he lived in Bergamo, Zucco painted a Cycle of the life of Sant’Alessandro.
-The church also has his last known painting, Sant’Alessandro si presenta ad un Vescovo, Saint Alexander is presented to a Bishop, which was dated 1627.
+The church also has his last known painting, Sant’Alessandro si presenta ad un Vescovo - Saint Alexander is presented to a Bishop - which was dated 1627.

-A Roman column in front of Sant’Alessandro in Colonna is believed to mark the exact spot where Bergamo’s patron saint was martyred by the Romans for refusing to renounce his Christian faith.
 The column in Via Sant’Alessandro was constructed in the 17th century from Roman fragments and every year on 26 August, the city of Bergamo remembers their saint’s decapitation there in 303.
 Sant’Alessandro in Colonna was rebuilt in the 18th century on the site of an earlier church and its ornate campanile was completed at the beginning of the 20th century.

-The church houses work by Francesco Zucco, as well as a work depicting the martyrdom of Sant’Alessandro by Enea Salmeggia, and one showing the transporting of Sant’Alessandro’s corpse by Gian Paolo Cavagna.
+The church houses work by Francesco Zucco, as well as a work depicting the Martyrdom of Sant’Alessandro by Enea Salmeggia, and one showing the transporting of Sant’Alessandro’s corpse by Gian Paolo Cavagna.
 It also contains paintings by Lorenzo Lotto and Romanino.

 Zucco married Aurelia Chiesa and they had three children, Bartolomeo Carlo, born in 1617, and Margherita and Giovanni Battista, who were born in 1623.
 Sadly, Zucco did not live long enough to see his children grow up.
 He died on 3 May 1627 at his home in Bergamo.

 Examples of his religious paintings can still be seen in the Church of Santa Maria Maggiore in the Città Alta in Bergamo and in many other churches throughout the province of Bergamo.
-The Accademia Cararra in Bergamo have some of his portraits on display, such as the acclaimed Ritratto del gentildonna gravida, Portrait of an expectant gentlewoman.
+The Accademia Cararra in Bergamo have some of his portraits on display, such as the acclaimed Ritratto del gentildonna gravida - Portrait of an expectant gentlewoman.

-The Accademia Carrara, a palace filled with art treasures, is just outside the Città Alta in Piazza Giacomo Cararra.
+The Accademia Carrara, a palace filled with art treasures, is just outside the Città Alta in Piazza Giacomo Carrara.
 The palace was built in the 18th century to house one of the richest private collections of art in Italy and now houses some of the portraits painted by Francesco Zucco.
 It is the only Italian museum to be entirely stocked with donations and bequests from private collectors.

 It was established in Bergamo in 1794 as a combined Pinacoteca and School of Painting, on the initiative of Bergamo aristocrat Count Giacomo Carrara.
 In addition to his collection of paintings, he left his entire estate to the Accademia to secure its future.
 The number and quality of works on display in the gallery has steadily increased over the years, thanks to donations and bequests from private collectors.